opitt/dataheroafterwork/git/git_commands.md

 - git id == object id == object name ... is a sha-1 hash, that identifies a object
 - HEAD and main are **references** to a git object.
 Can be used instead the id.
 You can use the first 4+ characters of an id, instead the full id.
-- HEAD is a reference to the current commit - usually points to the branch label of the current branch: eg. master
+- HEAD is normally a reference to a branchlabel, which points to the last commit - e.g. master, featureX ...
+A detached HEAD references a specific commit directly (instead a branch label).
+So - checkout the branch with new branchlabel ... will make HEAD pointing to the label i.e. the last commit of that branch
 ```
 git log --oneline -1
 ```